ramp-nuclear/ramp-endf/README.md

-This package helps read and write endf6 files.
+This package helps read and write endf6 files into concepts that are useful for us and less ENDF-specific.

-# Installation
-To install, use the install.sh script!
-We are using a FORTRAN based extension, so there are delicate things involved.
-We will try to improve this in the future.